-Global environmental issues has become one of the most troubling problem in this decade.
-The problem has become worsen everyday and giving a visible effect on our current days.
+Global environmental issues have become one of the most troubling problems in this decade.
+The problem has become worse every day and giving a visible effect on our current days.
 Therefore, in order to mitigate the problem.
 There are several points that we need to know.
 From the issues itself, how to solve it and how it can affect the whole world in general.

 Environmental issues related to global warmingIt has been known that current environmental issues regarding global warming have a very large impact on our ecosystem.
 Some of the most major issue regarding climate changes, broken ecosystem, species extinction due to the sudden climate changes, and also rise of sea level which is very dangerous.
-This kinds of issues are several of the most recent and problematic issue due to the global warming.
+This kinds of issues are several of the most recent and problematic issues due to the global warming.

-How to solve global environmental issuesBecause we life in earth, global environmental issues and challenges are something that need to be solved.
-There are several ways to solve global environmental issue.
+How to solve global environmental issuesBecause we live on earth, global environmental issues and challenges are something that needs to be solved.
+There are several ways to solve a global environmental issue.
 First of all, we need to change our way of thinking.
-This means that we need change our life and start to think more about our environment in a more different way.
+This means that we need to change our life and start to think more about our environment in a more different way.
 We need to preserve nature by not litter, not using or minimizing product that can harm earth and ozone, preserve the earth and start to take care of our surrounding.
-Many people are changing their lifestyles, to sustainable homes, zero waste life, electric cars, solar or wind power, eco-friendly products, stop the dairy & meat, composting, etc. Global environmental issues and solutions of course is not something that can be done in just one day.
+Many people are changing their lifestyles, to sustainable homes, zero waste life, electric cars, solar or wind power, eco-friendly products, stop the dairy & meat, composting, etc. Global environmental issues and solutions, of course, is not something that can be done in just one day.
 It needs time to repair what we human have broken.
 However, it does not mean that it can be repaired.
 As long as we have the audacity and preservation to take care of nature we can do it.
-Start by taking care of our surrounding environment then we can move to a bigger solution to take care of global environment caused by global warming.
+Start by taking care of our surrounding environment then we can move to a bigger solution to take care of the global environment caused by global warming.